adambard/learnxinyminutes-docs/standard-ml.html.markdown

 (* val some_answer = is_large 5 + 5 *)  (* Read as: (is_large 5) + 5.
 Bad! *)

-(* Besides booleans, ints and reals, Standard ML also has chars and strings: *) val foo = "Hello, World!\n"  (* The \n is the escape sequence for linebreaks *) val one_letter = #"a"        (* That funky syntax is just one character, a *)
+(* Besides Booleans, ints and reals, Standard ML also has chars and strings: *) val foo = "Hello, World!\n"  (* The \n is the escape sequence for linebreaks *) val one_letter = #"a"        (* That funky syntax is just one character, a *)